tymyrddin/blue/source/docs/current/re-cve/learnings.md

 * Emulation: Fast iteration, safe from mains power or watchdog interference, useful for initial static analysis and minor repros.
 * Hardware: Needed for timing-sensitive or power-sensitive crashes, watchdog resets, and real-world interactions.

-CNAs must plan validation in two stages: first emulation for speed and safety, then hardware for confirmation.
+Plan validation in two stages: first emulation for speed and safety, then hardware for confirmation.

 ## Evidence-centric workflow

 Every validation shows a rigorous approach to logging, naming, versioning, and repository control.
 Each artefact (pcap, firmware, console log) is timestamped, checksummed, and stored in a traceable hierarchy.

-The CNA role is as much about defensible evidence as it is about finding faults.
+This is as much about defensible evidence as it is about finding faults.
 Reproducible capture is more valuable than exploit execution.

 ## Decision points define workflow flexibility